Songs by Sinatra

-Songs by Sinatra, Volume 1 is the second studio album by Frank Sinatra.
+Songs by Sinatra is the second studio album by Frank Sinatra.
 The tracks were arranged and conducted by Axel Stordahl and his orchestra.
 It is a collection of eight recordings from six different sessions.
 It was originally released as a set of four 78 rpm records (set number C-124) similar to The Voice of Frank Sinatra and re-issued in 1950 as a 10" record (CL 6087).